To guide child protection workers on the assessment, analysis and intervention in child neglect cases.

 The impact on children is central to assessing the level of harm for the child.
 The following are examples of how a child can be affected by neglectful parenting:

 Systematic recording of information will lead to a more thorough and transparent analysis process to determine whether significant harm has occurred, or is likely to occur, through the parent’s actions or inactions.
-Refer to Impact of trauma, neglect and cumulative harm on children in related resources for further information about indicators of harm.
+Refer to Impact of trauma, neglect and cumulative harm on children for further information about indicators of harm.